Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 Mistake 6: Leaving Dates Inconsistent or Incomplete

-The parser may introduce date errors.
+The parser or form import may introduce date errors.
 Start dates might be off by a month.
 End dates might be blank.
-Current roles might not be marked as "Present."
-These errors affect how Workday calculates your years of experience, which is a common recruiter filter.
+Current roles might not be marked as current.
+These errors can affect how experience appears in the profile.

 Fix: Verify every date in every work history and education entry.
 Ensure current roles are marked as current.
 Use consistent date formatting throughout.